oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

+---
-# Virtual Desktop Infrastructure(VDI) for Unreal Engine 5 on OCI with nVidia GPU
+title: Virtual Desktop Infrastructure(VDI) for Unreal Engine 5 on Oracle Cloud Infrastructure with nVidia GPU
+parent:
+- tutorials
+tags: []
+categories: []
+date: 2021-12-12 08:00
+description: Get Virtual Desktop Infrastructure set up on Oracle Cloud Infrastructure with nVidia GPU.
+toc: true
+author: oracle-developers
+slug: rust-building-an-api
+---

-Hey, in this blog I will share how to get Virtual Desktop Infrastructure setup on Oracle Cloud Infrastructure.
+In this blog you'll learn how to set up Virtual Desktop Infrastructure on Oracle Cloud Infrastructure (OCI).

-Few weeks ago Unreal Engine 5.1 was released, there is a lot of improvements many new cool features that for me are making this release kind of of a big deal.
+A few weeks ago, Unreal Engine 5.1 was released.
+There are a lot of improvements and many new cool features that, for me, are making this release kind of of a big deal.

 [{% imgx img/UE5/UE5.png "UE5.1" "UE5.1" %}](https://www.youtube.com/watch?v=FUGqzE6Je5c&ab_channel=UnrealSensei)

 {% imgx img/UE5/VPT.png %}

-Let’s get started.
+Let’s get started with setting this up.

 ## Configuration